-The adjustment knob operates by simply increasing or decreasing the amount of spring bias tension on the demand regulator inlet valve.
+ing or decreasing the amount of spring bias tension on the demand regulator inlet valve.
 The adjustment knob has a range of approximately 13 turns from full in to full out.
-The intent of this bias adjustment device is strictly to allow the diverto make adjustments for variations in umbilical supply pressure.
+The intent of this bias adjustment device is strictly to allow the diver to make adjustments for variations in umbilical supply pressure.